-It should be noted that whilst a European Protected Species has been recorded on site they are unlikely to be adversely affected by the proposed development.
+It should be noted that no European Protected Species have been recorded on site.
 Therefore the planning authority do not have to consider the three tests in respect of the Habitats Directive, i.e. (i) that there is no satisfactory alternative, (ii) maintenance of the favourable conservation status of the species and (iii) that the development is of overriding public interest.